OpenGlobalMind/rel8-wiki/The Big Fungus.md

 Think of The Big Fungus as a layer of assertions and opinions above the Wikipedia, part of [[Data Is the New Soil]].

-So how might some of us
+So how might some of us curate The Big Fungus together?

 Of course, we have a fledgling website devoted to [The Big Fungus](https://www.thebigfungus.org/).